nanoash7/data-512-homework_2/README.md

 Overall, this project was extremely fun and fulfiling.
 Python is a really easy language to use and the pandas library makes table operations trivial.
 One slight issue I was running into was that the data aquisition portion of the code took a very long time to run.
 Each API call took over a second, and with around 7000 article titles, this small delay adds up quite a bit.
 There might be a way to batch these requests, but I did not look into that any further.
 Apart from that small inconvenience, there were no major hurdles in this.
 After the final dataset was constructed, creating the tables was just a matter of a few lines of code.
 I think the tables highlight some interesting biases which I'll touch more on in the following section.
 In conclusion, I think the project goals were easy to follow and the steps made sense.
 I'm happy with the final result and learned more about biases in the world of data science.

 ### Guiding Questions

+#### What biases did you expect to find in the data (before you started working with it), and why?
+The concept of article quality was new to me.
+I didn't actually know that wikipedia has a model that rates the millions of articles on the website.
+But even without this prior knowledge, I had a feeling that biases would be present.
+Notably, I had a feeling that "accomplished" politicians' articles would be graded higher than those who were less "accomplished".
+Furthermore, I expected to see a Western bias, leading to European and North American articles being rated higher than African and Asian ones.
+These two biases are pretty standard throughout media, and I expected both of them to show up in dataset in one way or another.

+#### What might your results suggest about (English) Wikipedia as a data source?
+After going through this project, my initial expectations about bias were somewhat confirmed.
+While I don't think the politician's success has that much to do with article quality, the geographic region absolutely does.
+Europe has some of the highest per capita rates for both total articles and "high quality" articles while Africa and parts of Asia are among the lowest.
+This geographic disparity makes me hesistant to recommend wikipedia as a datasource but I would likely need more evidence to fully back this claim.

+#### What might your results suggest about the internet and global society in general?
+I think the results of this project speak to the state of Western Media and the English Internet.
+It's natural for a culture to have a positive bias toward themselves and a negative bias toward others.
+This harsh reality is clearly shown in this project as English Speaking politicians are likely to be much higher rated than non enligh speaking ones.
+This trend likely carries over to countless other fields in a variety of media types.
+This project has opened my eyes to this type of bias and I will be actively looking out for it in the future.